 In nature, there are no infinite forces.
-There are thus no naked singularities in nature.
-Horizons prevent the appearance of naked singularities.
-In particular, the big bang was tion Mountain - The Adventure of Physics 🏻 pdf file available free of charge at www.motionmountain.net 🖯 Copyright © Christoph Schiller November 1997-March 2012 not a singularity.
+There are thus no (naked nor dressed) singularities in nature.
+Horizons prevent the appearance of singularities.
+In particular, the big bang was not a singularity.
 The mathematical theorems by Penrose and Hawking that seem to imply the existence of singularities tacitly assume the existence of point masses - often in the form of 'dust' - in contrast to what general relativity implies.
 Careful re-evaluation of each such proof is necessary.